wp-cms/taxonomies/README.md

-# taxonomies
+# Taxonomies

-WP Plugin to allow user create custom taxonomies.
+This plugin allows you to create custom taxonomies.